 the letterpress projects of fall 2006

 Assignment: alphabet sampler.
-This is my keyboard.
-I used some odd dingbats for keyboard characters that our type cases don’t have, so “HelveTica 14” mimicks “PowerBook G4”.
+This is my keyboard, printed.
+I used some odd dingbats for keyboard characters that our type cases don’t have, like the Apple symbol (replaced with a hedera) and caret (replaced with a dagger).
+“HelveTica 14” mimicks “PowerBook G4”.
+It has two sections for lower case and upper case.

 Assignment: use these gray cards and some dingbats.
 I used one of my high school English teacher’s favorite quotes.
 The chainlinks and owl are symbols of consistency and wisdom, and the dingbats have a naturalistic theme since Emerson also wrote about nature.
 The reference to “consistency” is also a play on the letterpress process: no two prints are the same.